The Law in Plain English -

 Sale or Delivery of Cocaine: F.S.
 893.03

 Need help?
-Read more about Cocaine Defense Attorney Jason Cromey, Esq.
+Read more about Pensacola Drug Defense Attorney Jason Cromey, Esq.

 Sale or Delivery of Cocaine - The sale or delivery of cocaine is a second-degree felony in Florida, punishable up to fifteen years in state prison.
 This applies to both powder cocaine or crack cocaine.
 Like the sale or delivery of other controlled substances listed in Florida statute 893.03, the charge goes up if you are charged with selling within a 1000 foot of certain places like schools, churches, daycare facilities, parks, or convenience stores.